randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 <figcaption>
 <blockquote>
 <p>Zhang Ying.
 In this Chinese name, Zhang is the surname and the first name.
 Ying is the given name and last name.
 A woman with this name may prefer to be referred to as 张英女士, "Zhang Ying Nǚshì".
-Among friends, she may go by 英.</p>
+Among friends, she may go by 英.
+Or like many Chinese, she may choose to adopt a name or names that are easier for Westerners to use.</p>
 </blockquote>
 </figcaption>
 </figure>